arjunvish/smtcoq/examples/thesis-exp/WIPBenchmarks/README.md

 # Folder Content Description

-Created on 11/16, this directory stores all 10 benchmarks for which SMTCoq currently raises an `assertion failed` using cvc5.
-These are the 10 failed checks from the PhD thesis.
+Created on 11/16, this directory stores all 7 benchmarks for which SMTCoq currently fails using cvc5.
 Each file is in the `<n><n>` directory (`<n>` is a digit).

-All of them raise the exact same exception:
+10 benchmarks including this one used to raise the exact same exception:
 ```
 "File "trace/smtTrace.ml", line 311, characters 4-10: Assertion failed."
 ```
-SMTCoq creates a doubly linked list with each step of the proof as a node.
-All nodes must be linked to their predecessor and successor.
-This assertion is raised when one of them isn't.
-The most likely cause is that we are creating a proof step that is never referenced.
+SOLVED: The issue was that when `process_trivial` removes a step `t` that derive trivial clauses from the certif, it sometimes leaves behind other steps that become unused since `t` is the only step that uses them.
+Instead of dealing with this within `process_trivial`, I have added a transformation process_unused which goes through the certificate and recursively removes all unused steps.
+That seems to have fixed the issue.

+Now, the checker returns `false` for 7 of these 10: `01`, `02`, `03`, `04`, `06`, `07`, `08`.

+The following is from the previous iteration of the experiments before the unused clause removal problem was solved.

 ## Tracing Back